Doctor Strange in the Multiverse of Madness: Plot

-A demon chases America Chavez and a version of Stephen Strange in the space between universes while searching for the Book of Vishanti.
+A demon chases America Chavez and a variant of Stephen Strange in the space between universes while searching for the Book of Vishanti.
 Strange is killed and Chavez accidentally creates a portal that transports herself and Strange's corpse to Earth-616, (Note: The film gives the name Earth-616 to the main reality depicted in the Marvel Cinematic Universe.) where that universe's version of Stephen Strange rescues Chavez from another demon (Note: Identified off-screen as Gargantos) with help from Wong, the Sorcerer Supreme.
-Chavez explains that the beings are hunting her because she has the power to travel through the multiverse.
+Chavez explains that the beings are hunting her because she has the power to travel through the multiverse, but is unable to consciously control it.

 Recognizing witchcraft runes on the demon, Strange consults Wanda Maximoff but soon realizes that she is responsible for the attacks.
 After acquiring the Darkhold and becoming the Scarlet Witch, Wanda believes that taking Chavez's powers and traveling through the multiverse will allow her to reunite with Billy and Tommy, the children she created during her time in Westview.
-(Note: As depicted in the television miniseries WandaVision (2021)) When Strange refuses to surrender Chavez, Wanda attacks Kamar-Taj and kills many sorcerers.
+(Note: As depicted in the television miniseries WandaVision (2021)) When Strange refuses to surrender Chavez, Wanda attacks Kamar-Taj, kills many sorcerers, and captures Wong.
 Chavez accidentally transports herself and Strange to Earth-838.
 Wanda uses the Darkhold to "dreamwalk", taking control of her Earth-838 counterpart who lives a suburban life with her own Billy and Tommy.
 After a surviving sorceress, Sara, sacrifices herself to destroy the Darkhold and break the dreamwalk, an enraged Wanda forces Wong to lead her to Mount Wundagore, the source of the Darkholds power, to reestablish the dreamwalk.